sagemath/sagewiki_to_gh-2022-10-10/SageJournal.md

   * example article, to show how to typeset title, author, subtitle, included graphics, source code (latex listing package, references to line numbers, ...) and including links (clickable pdf links)
  * infrastructure - managing submissions, reviews, errors ... and after a release, a sage-trac component "journal" where someone could post an error, correct it, and post an erratum (published pdf is updated + a note on the website)
  * possible workflow:
-  1. tell editor about your article idea: topic/short introduction
+  1. tell editor about your article idea: topic/short introduction, via email, editor sends feedback that he got it.
-  1. editor says yes or no, maybe discussion in IRC
+  1. editor says yes or no, maybe discussion on IRC
   1. write article using template, then submit to editor via email
   1. editor reads, sends feedback, maybe discussion in IRC
-  1. editor sends article to others on the editor board
+  1. editor sends article to others on the editor board - more eyes see more
   1. editor decides when to publish a volume, sends document internally to others to check it
-  1. document is published on html, as pdf, with article title and author (table layout, three colums) -- document sources are published in the sage repository
+  1. document is published on html, as pdf, with article title and author -- document sources are published in the sage repository (or only webserver?)
-  1. trac-issue about an error, edior uploads patched pdf and a small text file called "erratum" and updates sources in the repository
+  1. if trac-issue mentions an error, editor uploads patched pdf and a small text file called "erratum" and updates sources in the repository